2010 Twenty20 Cup final: Semi-finals

 Hampshire featured in the first of the day's semi-finals; playing against Essex.
 Having been asked to bat first, Essex scored 156; Briggs once again took three wickets for Hampshire, and Dominic Cork and Abdul Razzaq each bowled very economically.
 Essex bowled well to leave Hampshire needing 42 runs from the final four overs, but aggressive play from Sean Ervine, Neil McKenzie and Michael Carberry took Hampshire to a six-wicket victory.

 Rain delayed the start of the second match, in which Somerset batted first against Nottinghamshire.
 Attacking batting performances from Marcus Trescothick, who scored a 28-ball 60, and Jos Buttler, who made 55 not out from 23 balls, propelled Somerset to 182 runs from their twenty overs.
-Further rain inbetween innings meant that Nottinghamshire required a Duckworth–Lewis adjusted target of 152 runs from 16 overs.
+Further rain in between innings meant that Nottinghamshire required a Duckworth–Lewis adjusted target of 152 runs from 16 overs.
 Aware that there was more rain around which might further curtail the match, they played attacking cricket, and remained around their required rate throughout the innings, until the wicket of Samit Patel fell at the start of the 13th over.
 Rain then came in, and the match finished at the end of that over; Somerset won by three runs, using the Duckworth–Lewis method.